 What sets the Foundation apart as a Montessori training centre is its connection to the Montessori family.
 Dr. Maria Montessori’s son, Mario Montessori, inaugurated the first Association Montessori Internationale (AMI) teacher training centre in Canada in 1971.
 The first training course was established at Victoria College on the University of Toronto campus where it remained until 1977.
 After a period of operation in a well-recognized Montessori school in Richmond Hill, the AMI established an independent teacher training centre in Toronto.
 Dr. Maria Montessori’s youngest granddaughter, Renilde Montessori, founded the Foundation for Montessori Education in 1989.
 The Foundation was incorporated as a non-profit organization with the primary purpose of promoting Montessori education based on the work of Dr. Maria Montessori.
 The Foundation is the only AMI training centre in Eastern Canada.

 - A Bachelor’s Degree or;

-- A Private Career College Diploma, with a minimum of two years’ work experience
+- A College Diploma or a Private Career College Diploma, with a minimum of two years’ work experience

 Yes.
-Students complete a total of eight weeks of practice teaching and observation in Montessori classrooms throughout the academic year.
+Students complete a total of eight weeks of practice teaching and observation in Montessori classrooms throughout the course.